allthingsnew/grid-it/README.md

 Mobile classes are provided to retain a grid on mobile/handheld devices.
 Otherwise, grid columns will collapse vertically.
 Mobile classes are made up of the mobile class set in the above variables and number words like: `.mobile-one` to `.mobile-four` or whatever number of columns you set the mobile grid to.

-## Offset
+## Offsets

 If the case that you want to offset your columns by `x` number of columns you may use offset classes.
 These range from `.offset-1` up to `.offset-24`.
 However, they also are capped off at the number of columns the grid is set to.

-## Push & Pull
+## Source Ordering

-In those instances when you may want to reverse the order of two columns *without* editting the markup push and pull classes are provided.
+If when you want to rearrange the order of columns independent of the markup push and pull classes are provided.
 These are just like offset in syntax, again ranging from `.push-1` and `.pull-1` to `.push-24` and `.pull-24`, capping off at the number of columns you set your grid.

 ## Mixins